Description

 Licensing Information

-ORPC received a pilot project license for the Cobscook Bay Tidal Energy Project (Project) from the Federal Energy Regulatory Commission (FERC) on February 27, 2012 (FERC Project No. P-12711-005).
-ORPC obtained a preliminary permit for the Project area in Cobscook Bay from FERC on July 23, 2007; FERC issued a successive preliminary permit on January 13, 2011.
-Feasibility studies, including environmental surveys, and pre-filing consultation were conducted, resulting in ORPC’s filing of a draft pilot project license application with FERC on July 24, 2009 and subsequently, the final pilot project license application in September 2011.
+ORPC obtained a Federal Energy Regulatory Commission (FERC) Preliminary Permit for the Cobscook Bay and Western Passage Project sites on July 23, 2007.
+On January 13, 2011, FERC issued a successive Preliminary Permit for ORPC’s continued research specifically for the Cobscook Bay site.
+Feasibility studies, including environmental surveys, and pre-filing consultation were conducted, resulting in ORPC’s filing of a draft pilot project license application with FERC on July 24, 2009 and subsequently, the final pilot project license application on September 1, 2011.
+ORPC received a FERC pilot project license for the Cobscook Bay Tidal Energy Project on February 27, 2012 (FERC Project No. P-12711).

 Project Progress

-The OCGen Module Mooring Project deployed at the site in 2014 was designed to demonstrate the feasibility of a floating tensioned mooring system operating in a reversing flow tidal environment which could expedite installation and improve water column siting.
-The Module Mooring Project was installed from June 27, 2014 to September 17, 2014 and generation turbines rotated from July 24 to August 10, 2014.
-A similar tensioned mooring system design will be utilized in the Advanced TidGen system.
+In 2014, the OCGen Module Mooring System was deployed at the Cobscook Bay site.
+This system was designed to demonstrate the feasibility of a floating tensioned mooring system operating in a reversing flow tidal environment which could expedite future device installations and improve water column siting.
+The mooring system was installed from June 27, 2014 to September 17, 2014 and turbines rotated from July 24 to August 10, 2014.
+The results of this test have informed ORPC’s latest TidGen power system designs, as a similar tensioned mooring system design is being utilized for TidGen.

-Table 1.
-Federal and/or state listed threatened (T) and endangered (E) species with potential to occur in project area.
+The following table includes a list of the federal and/or state listed threatened (T) and endangered (E) species with potential to occur in the Cobscook Bay test site area.

 Federal Status |